pelumiogunremu/Scraping-Data-Projects/README.md

 # Scraping-Data-Projects
 This respository contains my scraping data projects using the scraping tools such as BeautifulSoup, Scrapy, Selenium etc.

-## Project 1 - Canadian Business Data Extraction using BeautifulSoup
+## Project 1 - Canada Business Data Extraction using BeautifulSoup

 This project involves the extraction of business data such as business name, type and address based on the provinces, cities and landmarks in Canada from the popular business repository - YELLOW PAGES.
 The idea that inspired this project is the problem of inadequate tool for the prediction of the fertile location for a particular business type.